-Living with artificial teeth
+Living with false teeth

 74% of British adults are missing at least one of their natural teeth, and 6% have no natural teeth left.
-So if you decide to get your missing tooth or teeth replaced, rest assured you won't be alone.
+So, if you decide to get your missing tooth or teeth replaced, rest assured you won't be alone.
 Fortunately, advances in dentistry mean it's much harder than it used to be to spot whether someone's teeth are natural or artificial.

-Are they comfortable?
+Are fake teeth comfortable?

 False teeth are custom-made to fit your mouth, so they should be comfortable to wear.
 That said, it might take some time to get used to them, particularly when eating.

 However, as previously mentioned, your gums and jaw change shape over time, particularly after you have had teeth removed.
 Since fake teeth are a fixed shape (unless you opt for a flexible material), the device will become uncomfortable over time.